 Clogged Air Filter

-A dirty, clogged air filter blocks proper airflow over the AC coils and compressor.
-This results in the system overheating and performing poorly.
-Replacing the filter allows air to flow freely again for proper heat transfer and cooling.
-Check filters each month and change when dirty.
+A dirty, clogged air filter blocks proper airflow over the AC coils and compressor, resulting in overheating and poor performance.
+Replacing the filter allows air to flow freely again for adequate heat transfer and cooling.
+Check filters each month and change them when they are dirty.

 Blocked Evaporator Coil

 The evaporator coil absorbs heat from your home’s air to provide cooling.
-If dirt, dust and debris accumulate on the coil, it cannot transfer heat effectively.
-This leads to warm air being blown into your home.
+If dirt, dust, and debris accumulate on the coil, it cannot transfer heat effectively, leading to warm air being blown into your home.
 Cleaning the evaporator coil can restore cooling capabilities.

 Faulty Compressor